 For more context around these scores, and to learn more about the criteria we used to assess how state laws, actions and attitudes toward LGBTQ+ people create business and talent risks, please visit www.outleadership.com/staterisk.

-Equality Florida, the state’s largest civil rights organization dedicated to advancing full equality for the LGBT+ community, has more than 300,000 members.
+Equality Florida, the state’s largest civil rights organization dedicated to advancing full equality for the LGBTQ+ community, has more than 300,000 members.

 St. Pete Pride is the state’s largest pride celebration, attracting up to a quarter of a million people.

-Openly LGBT+ Mayors currently govern major cities including Key West, Fort Lauderdale, and Tampa.
+Openly LGBTQ+ Mayors currently govern major cities including Key West, Fort Lauderdale, and Tampa.

-Wilton Manors, FL, made history in November 2018 by becoming the second town in US history to elect a completely LGBT+ city commission.
+Wilton Manors, FL, made history in November 2018 by becoming the second town in US history to elect a completely LGBTQ+ city commission.